Charming Italian coastal vibes meet creative seafood and pasta dishes in a bright, yellow-hued dining room. A must-try for a memorable meal.

 Important Note

-Reservations can be difficult to secure, and some diners have found the restaurant to be overpriced with inconsistent portion sizes or quality.
+Reservations can be difficult to obtain, and some diners have found certain dishes, like the lobster roll, to be overpriced or lacking in substance.
+One extreme report detailed severe food poisoning after a special event.

 Neutral"The user and their group experienced severe food poisoning after attending a Feast of the Seven Fishes event at San Sabino last year.
 They advise against dining there if they are hosting a similar event again."